michaelfranzl/captain-hook/README.md

     // -> I am pooping
     // -> Oh no, another dog pooped!

-    // Note that there is no way to read or modify the added event handlers via the instances.
+    // Note that there is no way to read or modify the added event handlers via the `luna` or `elvis` instances.
 ```

 If you prefer to work with plain objects: